GoxMAN8/Project4_Comparative-study-of-Support-Vector-Machines-and-Feed-forward-Multilayer-Perceptrons/README.md

 # Project4_Comparative-study-of-Support-Vector-Machines-and-Feed-forward-Multilayer-Perceptrons

 Project part of the module INM427, Neural Computing, City University, London.
+Synthesis of a full report.

 # 1. Motivation